Serving as Executor

 -

-If you are named as a POD beneficiary on the account, or if you're managing the estate in a probate proceeding, closing the checking account and getting the funds should be fairly easy.
+If you're the POD beneficiary or managing the estate, closing the checking account and getting the funds should be fairly easy.

 -